determined-ai/determined/docs/manage/config-policies.rst

 ==================

 Administrators can set constraints on resource usage, allowing them to manage how users allocate resources for workloads such as experiments, notebooks, tensorboards, shells, and commands.
-The two main configurable constraints are:
+The configurable constraints are:

--  ``constraints.resources.max_slots``: Limits the maximum number of slots (GPUs or CPUs) that can be used.
+-  ``constraints.resources.max_slots``: Limits the maximum number of slots (GPUs or CPUs) that can be used by submitted workloads.
 -  ``constraints.priority_limit``: Sets the priority limit for tasks.

 For Kubernetes resource managers, higher priority values indicate higher priority.
 For Agent